 What are the key differences between the 5-1 and 4-2 volleyball rotations?

 The main difference between the 5-1 and 4-2 volleyball rotations is the number of setters.
 In a 5-1 rotation, there is only one setter who sets the ball throughout the game.
-In contrast, in a 4-2 rotation, there are two setters who alternate setting duties.
+In contrast, in a 4-2 rotation, two setters alternate setting duties.
 Another difference is that in a 5-1 rotation, there are five attackers, while in a 4-2 rotation, there are only four attackers.

 How do you transition from serve-receive to offense in a 5-1 volleyball rotation?